Helen Zille: Campaign against drug and alcohol abuse

 Eight members of a group called the People's Anti-Drug and Liquor Action Committee (PADLAC) were arrested in September 2007 outside the Mitchell's Plain police station.
 Zille was then arrested when she visited the police station to investigate.
 The group had been distributing pamphlets in the campaign against the abuse of alcohol and drugs in Cape Town.
 Police alleged that she supported vigilante groups opposed to drug abuse.
 She appeared in the Mitchell's Plain Magistrates Court later that week for contravening the Regulation of Gatherings Act.
 Zille was expected to sue the Minister of Police for wrongful arrest.
 Zille subsequently appeared briefly before the Mitchell's Plain Magistrates Court together with a group of ten persons who had been arrested with her.

 On 30 September 2007 it was reported that senior intelligence sources, who were apparently unhappy with the ANC's plans to subvert state institutions to do ANC bidding, had leaked information to Zille that operatives with weapons were infiltrating PADLAC with the ultimate objective of bringing down the leader of the opposition.
 In October 2007, Zille was acquitted of all charges brought before the Mitchell's Plain Magistrates Court on the grounds that the prosecution's case against her and nine other defendants did not stand a chance of succeeding.
 Zille reiterated her intention to sue the South African Police Service (SAPS) branch in the Western Cape for wrongful arrest.

 In March 2008, Helen Zille took her anti-drugs campaign to Johannesburg, leading a protest march.
 Marchers wore DA T-shirts, bearing the message No to drugs and save our children.

 It is not clear that Zille's activities have had any particular impact on problems of crime and substance abuse in the Western Cape.
 The latest crime statistics suggest that the Western Cape is responsible for 34% of drug-related crime in South Africa.

 United Nations

 In April 2008, Zille was asked to address the United Nations in New York City on population and development, offering her experience and lessons as mayor of Cape Town.

 Zille is a supporter of the Campaign for the Establishment of a United Nations Parliamentary Assembly, an organisation which campaigns for democratic reformation of the United Nations; she believes that it is necessary as it will "ensure that the citizens of every country feel more connected to the UN and its programmes".

 World Mayor award

-Zille was nominated as one of 820 world mayors and was winner of the 2008 World Mayor Award in October 2008.

-There was controversy when the ruling ANC used its majority in the National Assembly to block (without notice) a motion by the DA acknowledging Zille's achievement in winning the 2008 World Mayor award.
+Zille was the winner of the 2008 World Mayor Award in October 2008, out of 820 world mayors nominated.
+The ruling ANC used its majority in the National Assembly to block a motion by the DA acknowledging Zille's achievement in winning the award.